thanos-io/thanos/docs/proposals-accepted/202107-protobuf-openapi-httpapi.md

    1. We can have gRPC and RESTful APIs at the same time.
    2. We have gRPC APIs like rules API.
 2. Cons:
-   1. We don't know clearly how grpc-gateway works.
+   1. There are might be some complexity, edge cases and extra tooling to make the process (define gRPC API and get RESTful APIs with grpc-gateway) work.
-   2. We need to redefine our API service in gPRC since most of Thanos APIs and Promethues APIs are RESTful API.
+   2. We need to redefine our API service in gPRC since most of Thanos APIs and Prometheus APIs are RESTful APIs.
+   3. We need to run another sidecar (complexity of running the system).
+   4. Semantics of gRPC and HTTP might be different and surprising for end user.
+   5. We want to reuse in Prometheus and Prometheus does not support gRPC (gRPC dependency was removed from codebase).
+   6. Same port library is not maintained. (cmux)

 ## **Action Plan**